Components

 > Learn how to manage components in Cachet.

 In Cachet, a component represents any part of your system that can fail.
-Components are displayed on your status page
+Cachet displays components on your status

 For example, you may have an "Ingest" component that represents your ingestion service, or a "Database" component that